ZackJorquera/petsc-rs/README.md

 ## Getting Started Example

 To help the user start using PETSc immediately, we begin with a simple uniprocessor example that solves the one-dimensional Laplacian problem with finite differences.
 This sequential code, which can be found in [`examples/ksp/src/ex1.rs`](https://github.com/ZackJorquera/petsc-rs/blob/main/examples/ksp/src/ex1.rs), illustrates the solution of a linear system with KSP, the interface to the preconditioners, Krylov subspace methods, and direct linear solvers of PETSc.
+Note, to compile and run this code, you should be in the [`examples/`](https://github.com/ZackJorquera/petsc-rs/blob/main/examples/) directory.

 ```rust
 //!
 This file will show how to do the kps ex1 example in rust using the petsc-rs bindings.